snowflakedb/snowpark-python/snowpark_style_guide.md

 ```

 # Miscellaneous
-- Test your code thoroughly through units and integration tests.
-There are numerous [test cases in Snowpark][snowpark-tests] which you
+- Test your code thoroughly with unit tests and integration tests.
+There are numerous [test cases in Snowpark][snowpark-tests] to
-could get inspiration from, feel free to copy and modify accommodating your scenarios.
+get inspiration from.

 [pep-8]: https://peps.python.org/pep-0008/